mrkaleArduinoLib/gbj_tm1638/README.md

 ## registerHandler()
 #### Description
 The method registers a procedure, which is called when particular action with a key of module's keypad has been performed.
-- The handler receives a key number and an action defined by appropriate [constant](#constants).
+- The handler receives a key number and an action defined by appropriate [key action constant](#actions).

 #### Syntax
 	void registerHandler(gbj_tm1638_handler handler);